luckyswims/meal-planning-api/README.md

 create a meal planning application to help users plan out their meals for the week.
 The links to the deployed API and Client are below:

 [Deployed API]
 [Deployed Client]

 ## Development
 ### Version 1:
-The first version of the client was straightforward.
+The first version of the API was straightforward.
 I had been provided with a template for the project which implemented a Users table, and User authentication.
 I needed to create an additional resource that would belong to a user.
 My idea for an application was a meal planning app, where users could build meal plans